-Government Decree no. 47/2020.
-(III.
-18.) and no. 62/2020.
-(III.
-24.) has imposed payment deferral (payment moratorium), which means that the debtor receives a payment deferral from the fulfillment of the obligation to pay principal, interest or charges arising from the loan contract.
+Act LVIII. of 2020 on the Transitional Rules and Epidemiological Preparedness related to the Cessation of the State of Danger has imposed payment deferral (payment moratorium), which means that the debtor receives a payment deferral from the fulfilment, of the obligation to pay principal, interest or charges arising from the loan contract.

 We wish to advise you that in this regard the following applies to private individuals and small and medium-sized enterprises:

-- the payment moratorium is to be applied to loans and credit facilities already disbursed under contracts which were in effect at 24:00 hours on 18 March 2020, as specified below
+- the payment moratorium is to be applied to loans and credit facilities already disbursed under contracts which were in effect at 24:00 hours on 18 March 2020

 - the following loans are included: housing loans, home equity loans, “Baby boom” loans, personal (cash) loans, employer loans, current account overdrafts, credit cards, financial lease contracts, as well as market-based or state-supported credits granted to small and medium-sized enterprises